The Macy’s Thanksgiving Day Parade is a classic of the holiday season, gathering around 50 million viewers across the globe.

 “Everyday was a full day,” Less said.
 “But it brought us a lot closer.”

 Before and after their rehearsal, members we able to watch other performances.
-After Gamma Phi’s first run of their performance, they were asked to switch out a trick with a jump rope with something else.

 “It was a little concerning because we wanted to get it perfect so we didn’t mess anything up,” Weigel said.
 The jump rope trick that was cut was one that Weigel performed with member Brendan Kim.